Setting up an RUV

 In addition to the above, there are also narrow distribution mechanics that are worth noting.

-There is an additional $2,500 fee for a Token Warrant Review.
+There is an additional $2.5k fee for a Token Warrant review and administration.

 No “bad actors”